GK Chronicle GK Chronicle

 • Net Domestic Product (NDP)

-NDP = GDP - Depreciation or Consumption of Fixed Capital (CFC) - Financial Intermediate Services Indirectly Measured (FISIM) (which was added later by CSO).
+NDP = GDP - Depreciation or Consumption of Fixed Capital (CFC).

 • Net National Product (NNP)

-It is also called the National Income.
+NNP at factor cost is also called National Income (NI).
 It is used in calculation of per capita income.

 • GDP at Factor Cost